 Before you start your application it is important to understand whether to file a sole or joint application, as there are different obligations in either case.
 Choose the headings below for specific information you need to know before starting an application.

 If you make a sole application, you are known as the applicant and the other party is known as the respondent.
 You will need to tell the court at Question 1 on the application.
 Only you as the applicant are required to sign the application at Part G. The respondent does not need to sign Part G however you do need to serve the application on the respondent.
 For more information see the Service tab below, under the What happens next heading.

 Court attendance is not required if there are no children of the marriage.

 Court attendance is required if there are children under the age of 18 years.

 For a joint application, both parties are known as joint applicants.
-Both applicants must sign the application at Part G. You do not need to serve documents on the other party if you make a joint application.
+Both applicants must sign the Affidavit for eFiling Application (Divorce).
+You do not need to serve documents on the other party if you make a joint application.

 Court attendance is not required if you file a joint application.

 Court attendance is required if you select to attend at Q2(a).

 You must be eligible to apply for a divorce in Australia (select yes or no to proceed to next step)